RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 A policy file allows you to specify in a single document the cookbook revisions and recipes that should be applied by the chef-client.

-A data bag is a global variable that is stored as JSON data and is accessible from a Chef server.

 RLCatalyst allows you to configure your own chef server.
 You can add either a hosted chef server or an on-premise installation of chefserver.
 If you dont have either of these, please create an account at https://getchef.opscode.com/signup .
 For more details on chef, please go to :doc:`Chef Setup <chefsetup>` .

 In RLCatalyst only one chef server can be configured for one organization.
 The same chef server cannot be associated to multiple organizations.
 Each chef server account will have a URL(Hosted/On-Premise), a User pem file, a Validator pem file and a knife file .
 You will get all these files when you create accounts in Chef.

-Data/File needed for adding a Chef Server account in RLCatalyst Name : Alias or name of the chef server , to be identified in RLCatalyst User Name : User name of your chef server account
+Data/File needed for adding a Chef Server account in RLCatalyst

+ * Name : Alias or name of the chef server , to be identified in RLCatalyst
+ * User Name : User name of your chef server account
-URL : URL of the hosted or on-premise chef server
+ * URL : URL of the hosted or on-premise chef server
-User Pem File : User file to access your Chef Server account Knife.rb : Configuration file that you get while setting up the Chef server Validator Pem File :
+ * User Pem File : User file to access your Chef Server account
+ * Knife.rb : Configuration file that you get while setting up the Chef server
+ * Validator Pem File :
-Key File :
+ * Key File :
-Template File :
+ * Template File :

 To configure a new chef server follow the steps below: